Scottish Kilt

 0

-Who Was ST.PATRICK?
+Who Was St. Patrick

 Saint Patrick known as ‘Apostle of Ireland’ was born in Britain not in Ireland near the end of 4th century.
 He belonged to a wealthy romanized family.
 He was seized at 16 years old and taken to Ireland as a slave.
 He got away yet returned around 432 CE to change the Irish completely to Christianity.
 When he died on March 17, 461, he had laid out cloisters, houses of worship, and schools.
 Numerous legends grew up around him for instance, that he drove the